Prufrok/Prufrok.github.io/content/authors/admin/_index.md

 I am a third-year master candidate from Peking University, China.
 I am currently under the supervision of Prof. [Liyan Xu](https://www.cala.pku.edu.cn/info/1025/1275.htm).
 My research focus lies at the intersection of **human mobility** and **travel behavior** in general, and particularly in:
 {style="text-align: justify; font-size: 17px;"}

-- Human mobility patterns vis-à-vis <u>urban planning and design</u>:  {style="text-align: justify; font-size: 17px;"}
+- Human mobility patterns vis-à-vis <u>urban planning and design</u>:
   Geospatial big data provides the opportunity to explore the nature of urban spatial structure from the perspective of human mobility.
-Specifical issues include empirical analysis of the urban spatial structures that emerge from human activities juxtaposed with traditional urban form issues, such as street networks.{style="text-align: justify; font-size: 15px;"}
+Specifical issues include empirical analysis of the urban spatial structures that emerge from human activities juxtaposed with traditional urban form issues, such as street networks.

-- Applications in <u>transportation research</u>:  {style="text-align: justify; font-size: 17px;"}
+- Applications in <u>transportation research</u>:
   The diversity in mobility and preferences engenders various interactive behaviors among road users.
-Particularly of interest is the future dynamic between vulnerable road users and autonomous vehicles within the complex urban traffic environment, such as shared spaces and intersections.{style="text-align: justify; font-size: 15px;"}
+Particularly of interest is the future dynamic between vulnerable road users and autonomous vehicles within the complex urban traffic environment, such as shared spaces and intersections.
+{style="text-align: justify; font-size: 17px;"}